 How does my lifestyle help or hinder acid reflux?

-Your lifestyle may make symptoms worse, for example, those who smoke, are over-weight, suffer from high levels of stress, take certain medications including non-steroidal anti-inflammatories (NSAID) or anti-histamines or are in the latter stages of pregnancy (typically from 27 weeks onwards) are more likely to experience acid reflux.
-However, always speak with your GP before making any significant changes and certainly prior to altering your use of prescribed medication.
+Your lifestyle may make symptoms worse, for example, those who smoke, are overweight, suffer from high levels of stress, take certain medications including non-steroidal anti-inflammatories (NSAID) or anti-histamines, or are in the latter stages of pregnancy (typically from 27 weeks onwards) are more likely to experience acid reflux.
+However, always speak with your GP before making any significant changes and certainly before altering your use of prescribed medication.

 Making lifestyle modifications is the first line therapy for most sufferers.
 One of the most effective changes for those with night-time symptoms, is elevating the bedhead or using a wedge-shaped pillow.
-For most people this is an easy win – to achieve results aim to raise your bedhead by 20-28cm.
+For most people this is an easy win – to achieve results, you’ll need to raise your bedhead by about 20-28cm.

-Further, benefits may be realised by avoiding tight clothing, this is especially relevant for those who carry excess abdominal obesity, as well as avoiding lying or bending too soon after eating.
-It’s also wise not to exercise immediately after meals but to allow 1-2 hours for digestion to progress.
+Further, benefits may be gained by avoiding tight clothing, this is especially relevant for those who carry excess abdominal weight, as well as avoiding lying or bending too soon after eating.
+It’s also wise not to exercise immediately after meals – leave 1-2 hours for digestion to progress.

 What are the food triggers for acid reflux?

-A food diary is an invaluable tool for working out the foods which act as your triggers – record what and when you eat and drink, what activities you were involved in after eating and what symptoms you experienced.
-Keeping a journal or using an app or tracker for at least a week can help identify your personal food triggers.
+A food diary is an invaluable tool for working out the foods which act as your personal triggers – record what and when you eat and drink, what activities you were involved in after eating and what symptoms you experienced.
+Keeping a journal or using an app or tracker for at least a week can help you pinpoint your problem foods.